-- Thanks to SSP, publishers have more considerable control over their prices.
-The reason for that is the existence of so-called “floor price” which ensures that ad inventory is not allowed to be sold under a certain charge;
+- Thanks to the Supply-Side Platform, publishers have more considerable control over their prices.
+The reason for that is the existence of the so-called “floor price”, which ensures that ad inventory is not allowed to be sold under a certain charge;

 - Some SPPs and Ad Exchanges have started introducing a new hybrid-style price policy that combines soft and hard floor prices and juggles between first-price and second-price auctions.
 Due to that, there’s a greater possibility that an advertisement will appear on a website, which inevitably leads to higher revenue for publishers.